TalIfargan/ASFormer/README.md

-# ASFormer Experiments
+# Action Segmentation for Surgical Data
+Please see project description, goals, methods and results in the final report [Report](Project_report.pdf)

+NOTE:
 This repo is based on the github repo from the BMVC 2021 paper: [ASFormer: Transformer for Action Segmentation](https://arxiv.org/pdf/2110.08568.pdf).

-Output videos can be downloaded from: https://drive.google.com/drive/folders/1S_tcUdrOZF3vKk1Ow9YVfAd2Jv9wyxcD?usp=sharing

 ## Main Components
 `main.py` - for running an experiment.